Mom Health

 The good news is that it’s a simple procedure—an outpatient one, usually requiring no more than 45 minutes.

-Who is it done for?
+Who is a uterine ablation done for?

 • Women who have abnormal or excessive bleeding that has not responded to other types of treatments